All-Natural Homemade Shampoo: Healthier for Your Hair and Budget

 Mix all the ingredients into a plastic or glass bottle and you’re good to go!

 As with any shampoo, don’t wash your hair every day.
-As your hair responds to the natural shampoo, it will become shinier, more healthy, and manageable.
+As your hair responds to the natural shampoo, it will become shinier, healthier and more manageable.

-As eating healthier makes our bodies feel good, using homemade shampoo makes hair healthier and prettier.
-So if you want beautiful hair without spending a fortune, why not try homemade shampoo today?
+Just as eating healthier makes our bodies feel good, using homemade shampoo makes hair healthier and prettier.
+So, if you want beautiful hair without spending a fortune, why not try homemade shampoo today?

 Pin It on Pinterest